sg0703/Algorithms/README.md

 ## Description

 This repo includes algorithms that I worked on in my spare time during the UNC Coding Boot Camp.
+The algorithm problems were not created by me.
+The solutions are my own.

 ## Installation